A Look Ahead at Healthcare Issues in 2016

 Competition Commission Enquiry into the Healthcare Industry

-Costs in the healthcare sector have been rising at a rapid rate for many years, placing both medical schemes and consumers under intense financial pressure.
-While we would welcome all stakeholders working together to deal with this crisis, the solution may come only through proactive moves by regulators.
+Costs in the healthcare sector have been rising at a rapid rate for many years.
+This places both medical schemes and consumers under intense financial pressure.
+We do welcome all stakeholders working together to deal with healthcare issues.
+However, the solution may come only through proactive moves by regulators.

-The biggest concern if rising healthcare costs are not contained is that consumers may opt to cut or cancel their healthcare cover entirely.
+The biggest concern of rising healthcare costs is that consumers may opt to cut or cancel their healthcare cover entirely.

 Consumers have faced myriad rising costs over the last few years.
-It is of concern that more and more South Africans may begin to view healthcare cover as a luxury, rather than an essential item.
+Some people view healthcare cover as a luxury, rather than an essential item.

-The overarching objective of the Demarcation Act is to set out the differences between the business of a medical scheme and the business of for-profit insurance companies, by making amendments to regulations made under Section 70 of the Short-term Insurance Act of 1990.
+The Demarcation Act sets out the differences between medical schemes and the business of for-profit insurance companies.
+The Act amend the regulations made under Section 70 of the Short-term Insurance Act of 1990.

-The intention is to clearly separate health insurance products from medical scheme products, as well as to ensure the regulation of the offerings from both medical schemes and health insurance providers.
-The Act will set out to clearly mandate that any business deemed to be that of a medical scheme may only be carried out by medical schemes.
+The intention is to clearly separate health insurance products from medical scheme products.
+It also seeks to regulate the offerings from both medical schemes and health insurance providers.
+The Act will set out to clearly mandate that only medical schemes may operating as such may carry out this business.
 This will take away much of the ambiguity in current legislation, and assist with protecting consumers from being misled.